yduartep/angular-multiversion-onedomain/README.md

 `git clone https://github.com/yduartep/angular-multiversion-onedomain.git`

-## Start Development server
+## Development server

 Run `docker-compose up --build` to start the dev server of both apps.

 Navigate to `http://localhost:4200/` to access the angular app developed in angular version 6.
-Navigate to `http://localhost:8000/` to access the angular app developed in angular version 1.5.
+Navigate to `http://localhost:8000/` to access the angular app developed in angular version 1.6.
 Both apps will be reloaded if you change any of the source files.

+If you want to start just one of them, you could move to the folder of the specific project and execute the command `npm start`.

-## Start Prod server on Nginx
+## Production server

 Run `docker-compose -f docker-compose.prod.yml up --build` to deploy both apps in nginx server.
 The source code of the `angularjs_demo` app will be minified (css & js files) before to be deployed.